CatasLi/Character_Recognition/README.md

 # Character_Recognition
-Code to recognize road signs built on VS.
+Code to recognize road signs built on OpenCV.